Try these tips for assistance on reaching and maintaining a healthy lifestyle.

 - Strive to drink at least .75oz of water per body weight.
 If you weigh 140#, shoot for 105oz (128oz is 1 gallon).

-- Along with lean meats, poultry and or fish/shell food, eat unprocessed whole foods (fruits, veggies, nuts and seeds) at least 80% of the time.
-Other foods like grains (rice, oats & quinoa) and protein bars or anything packaged will be 20%.
+- Along with lean meats, poultry and or fish/shell food, consume unprocessed, nutrient-dense, whole foods (fruits, veggies, nuts and seeds) as often as possible.

 - Exercise AT LEAST 3 days a week, 5 is best!

-- SLEEP.
-Shoot for 7-8hrs of quality sleep a night.
-This is when your magic goes into magic recovery mode.
+- Shoot for 7-8hrs of quality sleep a night.
+This is when your body goes into recovery mode!

 Tips on making this successful:

 - Ease in.
 Don’t be hard on yourself if you don’t follow your plan exactly for the first week or two.
-If you’re a soda drinker, go diet then no soda (try sparkling water).
-Limit alcohol.
-Reduce fast food to none.
+Do be firm with your decision to cut sodas or cut sugar or refrain from eating fast food.

 - Visually see your progress.
-Take or have someone take a picture of you every 4 weeks.
+Take selfies or have someone take pictures of you every 4 weeks.
 Snap them on the same day of the week and first thing in the morning.
-Mark your calendar by crossing out the days you’ve accomplished eating clean.
-Fill a jar with 28 coins, marbles, buttons or bottlecaps and pull one out for each day you successfully followed your plan.
+You might even also record body measurements using a tape measure on too!

 - If weight loss is your goal be sure you’re recording weight on the same day of the week and the same time of day.
 The best time is in the morning, after using the restroom with no food in your belly.